Nuno-Jesus/Make-A-Make/README.md

 Feel free to ask me any questions through Slack (**ncarvalh**).

 <!--

-## <a name="index-4">Builtin target names</a>
-.SILENT: silences all the commands printed on the output .PHONY: used to tell the Makefile to not confuse the names of the targets with filenames.
-For instance, having a file called `hello`, should not enter in conflict with the `hello` rule
-.DEFAULT_GOAL: used to define what is the primary target of the Makefile.
-For instance, even if the clean rule is not the first, if defined in this macro, it will be executed when running solely 'make'.
-.NOTPARALLEL: executes the Makefile in a single thread, even if the -j flag is used.
-If dependencies are specified, only those targets are executed sequentially.

 ## <a name="index-4">The ifdef, ifndef, ifeq, ifneq directives</a>

 ## <a name="index-4">Typical errors</a>

-## <a name="index-4">Useful flags</a>
--C <directory> Call another Makefile located at <dir>
--k Continue as much as possible after an error occurred.
--s Turns off printing of the Makefile actions in the terminal -r Tells the Makefile to ignore any builtin rules -j<number of threads> Allows parallel computation of Makefile actions.
-Needs $(MAKE) to work properly.
--n Displays the commands the Makefile would run without actually running them --debug Displays the thinking process of the Makefile before executing any targets --no-print-directory Disables message printing of whenever the Makefile enters or exits a directory

 ## <a name="index-4">Makefile functions</a>